Today, data science is the field of a Big War between Python and R.

 As we pointed out in a previous post, “Data Science, Monogamy or Menage à 3” there are ways to make different languages cohabit in data science.

-But cohabitation has its own rules, and even if Dataiku Data Science Studio (DSS) can make it smooth, not everyone is ready for it (yet) .
+But cohabitation has its own rules, and even if Dataiku DSS can make it smooth, not everyone is ready for it (yet) .

-After one year of intense development, we are proud to open source PolYamoR, the first forward and reverse-automated translation system for Python and R. PolYamoR is the first multi-lingual translation system that enables full transparency, no ambiguity, and manages all of the edge cases of complex programming.
+After one year of intense development, we are proud to open source PolYamoR, the first forward and reverse-automated R to Python converter and translation system.
+PolYamoR is the first multi-lingual translation system that enables full transparency, no ambiguity, and manages all of the edge cases of complex programming.
 PolYamoR can translate plain Python into plain R and vice versa, leading to an unexpected new era of conversations between cultures.

 Modern translation systems rely on deep learning in order to achieve their performance.
 Of course, PolYamoR is no exception.